-The full cost ceiling is based principally on the estimated future net revenues from proved oil and natural gas properties discounted at 10%.
-The Securities and Exchange Commission ("SEC") guidelines require companies to use the unweighted arithmetic average first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period before differentials ("Benchmark Prices").
-The Benchmark Prices are then adjusted for quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead ("Realized Prices").
+Years ended December 31, (in thousands except per BOE data) 2019 2018 2017 Depletion of evaluated oil and natural gas properties \$ 250,857 \$ 196,458 \$ 143,592 Depletion expense per BOE sold \$ 8.50 \$ 7.90 \$ 6.75 arithmetic average first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period before differentials ("Benchmark Prices").
+The Benchmark Prices are then adjusted for quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead ("Realized Prices") without giving effect to the Company's commodity derivative transactions.
 The Realized Prices are utilized to calculate the discounted future net revenues in the full cost ceiling calculation.
 Significant inputs included in the calculation of discounted cash flows used in the impairment analysis include the Company's estimate of operating and development costs, anticipated production of proved reserves and other relevant data.